Christmas Frozen Yogurt Bark – A fun and healthy Christmas themed snack that the kids will love making and eating. Perfect for a summer Christmas.

 ** You may wish to add a some honey or maple syrup to the yogurt, depending on your child's taste buds.
 Simply stir into the yogurt before spreading.
 Nutritional Information is an ESTIMATE only, calculated using an online nutrition calculator.

-If you are looking for more healthy Christmas snack inspiration then check out some of my other Christmas posts Watermelon Christmas Trees, Avocado Christmas Tree, Christmas Puddings, Sweet Potato Christmas Bites, Rudolph Pear, Spinach Christmas Trees, Christmas Spiced Pancakes, Christmas Apple Sandwiches.
+If you are looking for more healthy Christmas snack inspiration then check out some of my other Christmas posts Watermelon Christmas Trees, Avocado Christmas Tree, Christmas Puddings, Sweet Potato Christmas Bites, Rudolph Pear, Christmas Spiced Pancakes, Christmas Apple Sandwiches.
 I also post, share and pin lots of ideas on social media.
 Make sure to follow me on Instagram, Facebook and Pinterest for new ideas.